-- (b) Functions: To receive and review information regarding the Substance Abuse and Peer Assistance Programs. - (c) Consolidation of Committees: The parties to this Agreement and to the Agreement concerning drug and alcohol testing and EAP between TWU Local 250A and the MTA may elect to combine the joint labormanagement committee established here and in the Local 250A Agreement. - (2) Substance Abuse Program:
+- (b) Functions: To receive and review information regarding the Substance Abuse and Peer Assistance Programs. - (c) Consolidation of Committees: The parties to this Agreement and to the Agreement concerning drug and alcohol testing and EAP between TWU Local 250A and the MTA may elect to combine the joint labor-management committee established here and in the Local 250A Agreement.

+(2) Substance Abuse Program:

-The MTA Director of Transportation or designee will manage all aspects of the FTAmandated Substance Abuse Program.
-He/she shall have appointing and removal authority over all personnel working for the Substance Abuse Program personnel, and shall be responsible for the supervision of the SAP.
+The MTA Director of Transportation or designee will manage all aspects of the FTA-mandated Substance Abuse Program.
+The director or designee shall have appointing and removal authority over all personnel working for the Substance Abuse Program personnel, and shall be responsible for the supervision of the SAP.